 “In the woods?”
 Andrew asked, thick Scottish brogue full of derision.

 “Idiots.”
 I muttered, and with great effort, opened my eyes and rolled over to face them, tugging my blanket almost up to my eyes.

 “You’re awake.”
 Ciprian observed dumbly.

 “What?”
-I asked, voice dripping sarcasm, somewhat offset by its gravelly tone, “Who told you?”
+I asked, the sarcasm in my voice somewhat offset by its gravelly tone, “Who told you?”

 “Ha.
 Ha.”
 He retorted, “Charlie said the Fireball is about to hatch, so –“